 So I set a made myself a schedule; meticiulously planned down to the exact minute.
 I’ve allowed myself plenty of free time in the evening, but everything until 4pm is set in stone.
 I’ve set alarms that go off at each stage, to keep myself on track.

 8am: Wake up.
 Have shower, listen to positive podcasts.
 DO NOT CHECK EMAILS (I have a bad habit of answering emails/starting work on my website before I wake up up, and it feels miserable.
 I need to allow myself to wake up properly first).

 8.30am: Spend 15 minutes planning out what I’ll do today – the tasks I want to have done.

 8.45am: Spend 15 minutes writing an article.
 Yes, it’s only 15 minutes – but as a writer my biggest issue is procrastination.
 If I can have 15 minutes of writing done before 9am, the rest of my day is always infinitely more productive.

-9am: Spend 30 minutes answering emails and responding to people on the forums.
+9am: Spend 30 minutes answering emails and responding to coaching clients.

-9.30am: Spend 1.5hrs marketing (this usually means replying to people on Reddit/other forums and helping them/offering advice, as well as posting some of my articles and sharing them around the net.
+9.30am: Spend 1.5hrs marketing (this usually means replying to people on Reddit and helping them/offering advice, as well as posting some of my articles and sharing them around the net.
 Basically, building my brand).

 11am: Lie on couch and write articles for an hour.
 (I do my best writing whilst lying on the couch).